SaveFnk/SoundGraph_DB2/queries.md

 ```

 ## Query 14
-#### Find the top 100 artists by most streams achieved with an album
+#### Find the top 100 artists by most streams achieved with an album.

 ```
 PREFIX sg: <https://www.dei.unipd.it/db2/ontology/soundgraph#>